What is Open Government?

 Open Government in New Zealand

-The New Zealand Government has embraced Creative Commons licences wholeheartedly with the New Zealand Government Open Access and Licensing framework (NZGOAL).
+The New Zealand Government embraced Creative Commons licences wholeheartedly with the New Zealand Government Open Access and Licensing framework (NZGOAL), first released in July 2010.
 NZGOAL recommends the use of Creative Commons licences for government agencies releasing copyright works for re-use, with the Creative Commons Attribution licence as the default.
+Version 2, released in December 2014, recommends agencies use Creative Commons 4.0 International licences in preference to the Creative Commons 3.0 New Zealand licences (no retrospective licensing required).
+Guides for agencies and for users are found at ict.govt.nz together with a helpful NZGOAL factsheet.

-More recently, NZGOAL found added support in the Declaration on Open and Transparent Government.
-With the Declaration, Cabinet has directed government departments and invited State Sector agencies to commit to releasing high-value public data actively for re-use, in accordance with the Declaration and with the NZGOAL Review and Release process.
+NZGOAL found added support in the 2011 Declaration on Open and Transparent Government.
+With the Declaration, Cabinet directed government departments and invited State Sector agencies to commit to releasing high-value public data actively for re-use, in accordance with the Declaration and with the NZGOAL Review and Release process.

 The Government’s purpose in advocating the release of useful and re-usable copyright material it holds with Creative Commons licences is, as noted in NZGOAL, two-fold.
 First, it wants to enable people to re-use government material for their own purposes, whether economic, environmental, creative or cultural, in the knowledge they may do so legally.
 Second, it wants to encourage experts and others to contribute to improved policy development and more efficient financial performance by government through being able to access, manipulate and provide feedback on such material.